Reliant Funding Business Financing Review

 Reliant Funding small business loans review

-Reliant Funding is an alternative lender specializing in quick merchant cash advances (MCAs) with flexible eligibility requirements and large loan amounts, helping businesses of all sizes tackle various business expenses.
-Although its website lists a range of small business products, a representative confirmed they only offer MCAs at this stage.
+Reliant Funding , a division of the LCF group, is an alternative lender specializing in quick merchant cash advances (MCAs) with flexible eligibility requirements and large loan amounts, helping businesses of all sizes tackle various business expenses.

-While MCAs can be a great choice for those needing same-day business financing, be prepared to pay more than you would a traditional bank business loan.
-That said, Reliant Funding offers up to a 10% discount when you repay your debt early, which can help reduce the total cost of borrowing.
+While MCAs can be a great choice for those needing same-day business financing, be prepared to pay more than you would with a bank business loan.
+That said, Reliant Funding offers a prepayment discount when you repay your debt early, which can help reduce the total cost of borrowing.
+And if you want a more traditional loan versus an MCA, you’ll be able to obtain short-term business loans in the near future through Reliant Funding ’s partnership with Utah Business Loans.

 - Business owners willing to pay extra for emergency funding.
-Although Reliant only offers merchant cash advances (MCAs), which usually have higher fees than other types of business financing, the extra cost could be worth it if you need quick access to emergency business financing.
+Although Reliant primarily focuses on merchant cash advances (MCAs), which usually have higher fees than traditional business financing, the extra cost could be worth it if you need quick access to emergency business financing.

 - New businesses with relatively low annual revenue.
-While producing $60,000 in annual revenue could be a challenge for those needing startup financing, this amount is significantly lower than some leading merchant cash advance lenders.
+While producing $48,000 in annual revenue could be a challenge for those needing startup financing, this amount is significantly lower than some competitors.

 - Small business owners who can’t provide collateral.
-With Reliant Funding, you don’t need to provide collateral or a personal guarantee to secure your financing.
+With Reliant Funding , you don’t need to provide collateral or a personal guarantee to secure financing.

 Reliant Funding small business financing at a glance